codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 │   │       └── manifest5.yaml    │
 │   └── manifest6.yaml            │
 └── runtimes                      │
-    ├── production                │ # referenced by <install_repo_1>/apps/runtime1/config_dir.json
+    ├── production                │ # referenced by "production-isc" argo-cd application, applied to the cluster by "cap-app-proxy"
-    │   ├── in-cluster.yaml      ─┤ #     manage `include` field to decide which dirs/files to sync to cluster
+    │   ├── in-cluster.yaml      ─┤ #     manage `include` field determines which dirs/files to sync to cluster
     │   └── remote-cluster.yaml  ─┤ #     manage `include` field to decide which dirs/files to sync to cluster
-    └── staging                   │ # referenced by <install_repo_2>/apps/runtime2/config_dir.json
+    └── staging                   │ # referenced by "staging-isc" argo-cd application, applied to the cluster by "cap-app-proxy
-        └── in-cluster.yaml      ─┘ #     manage `include` field to decide which dirs/files to sync to cluster
+        └── in-cluster.yaml      ─┘ #     manage `include` field determines which dirs/files to sync to cluster
 ```
 {::nomarkdown}
 <br>